isomerpages/imda-tradetrust/_solutions/Get Started.md

 </li>
 <li>
 <p>Use of cryptocurrency (applicable for the issuance and transfer of title
-ownership for transferable documents, and issuance of in batch or revoke verifiable documents)</p>
+ownership for transferable documents, and issuance in batch or revoke verifiable documents)</p>
 </li>
 <li>
 <p>Installation of crypto wallet (for example Metamask)</p>